Logo What's After the Movie

 What tragic event sets the Baudelaire siblings on a path of misfortune?

-Discover the awards and nominations received by Lemony Snicket's A Series of Unfortunate Events.
-Explore the history of Lemony Snicket's A Series of Unfortunate Events and its cast and crew.
+Discover all the awards and nominations received by Lemony Snicket's A Series of Unfortunate Events, from Oscars to film festival honors.
+Learn how Lemony Snicket's A Series of Unfortunate Events and its cast and crew have been recognized by critics and the industry alike.

 77th Academy Awards 2005